dlajic/devops-weatherapi/README.md

 ## Overview

-This is the first stable version of the **DevOps Weather API** – a containerized application built with FastAPI (backend) and a static HTML/CSS/JS frontend.

-The backend fetches and stores weather data in a PostgreSQL database, and exposes endpoints to query it.
-The project is fully containerized using **Docker** and runs locally via **Docker Compose**.
+This project is a DevOps-driven, fully containerized data pipeline that automates the entire lifecycle of a weather data service — from data ingestion to deployment.

+It is designed to:

+- Fetch weather data daily via scheduled workflows (Airflow)
+- Store it persistently in a PostgreSQL database
+- Expose it through an API and frontend
+- Run entirely in Dockerized services
+- Be deployed and updated automatically through CI/CD pipelines
+- Scale to cloud environments like AWS or Railway

+The goal is to simulate a real-world production system that is modular, observable, automated, and ready for deployment with minimal manual intervention.

 ---